10 Ways to Lower Your Blood Pressure Naturally

 High homocysteine is associated with hypertension and I’ve had many clients with high homocysteine whose blood pressure has rapidly normalized when their homocysteine levels comes down.

 If your level is high supplement a combination of homocysteine lowering nutrients.
 Valda, aged 73, is a case in point.
 She had suffered from high blood pressure for over thirty years, as well as a touch of arthritis.
 Her doctor had given her two drugs, Captopril and a junior aspirin every day.
-They had helped a bit, but her blood pressure was still high – averaging 150/85.
-She decided to have a homocysteine test.
-Her H score was 43, putting her in the very high risk category.

 She started eating more greens and beans, high in folate and took a homocysteine lowering supplement.
-After 2 months she re-tested and her H score had dropped by 88% to a healthy.
-Her blood pressure has also dropped and stabilised at 130/80 and she was able to reduce her medication.
-Her arthritis had also improved with much less joint pain and she felt better in herself.
+After 2 months she re-tested and her H score had dropped by 88% and her blood pressure had also dropped and stabilised at 130/80.

 9. Master your stress level and exercise every day